Castro's HR in 11th leads Astros over Tigers 4-3

 Astros starter Brad Peacock allowed seven hits and two runs — one earned — in 6 2-3 innings after missing his last start recovering from food poisoning.

-NOTES: Houston left-hander Dallas Keuchel has been scratched from Saturday's start because of inflammation in his throwing wrist.
-Brett Oberholtzer will start in his place against Max Scherzer. ...
+NOTES: The series continues Saturday when Detroit's Max Scherzer opposes left-hander Dallas Keuchel. ...
 The Astros signed fourth-round draft pick RHP Daniel Mengden on Friday. ...
 Houston center fielder Dexter Fowler was scratched before the game because of tightness in his back.
 Alex Presley was moved from left field to center to take his place and Hoes was inserted in the lineup in left field.